 - Take advantage of natural heating options.
 Heat your home with help from the sun by leaving window shades or blinds open during the daytime.
 At night, close window coverings to help keep the heat in.

 To find more ways to lower your energy use and costs even further, complete a free online Home Energy Review.
-You can finish your review in less than 10 minutes and get customized recommendations for your home, information on available cash incentives and access to local Energy Trust trade ally contractors who can install your energy-saving projects.

 *Google Nest is a trademark of Google LLC.
+Cash incentives for smart thermostats are only available to Washington residents.